kibook/s1kd-tools/s1kd-instance/README.md

     <para>The Hydraulic pump is an item in the system.</para>

 The source data module and CIR are combined in to a single XML document which is used as the input to the XSLT script.
 The root element `mux` contains two `dmodule` elements.
 The first is the source data module, and the second is the CIR data module specified with the corresponding -R option.
 The CIR data module is first filtered on the defined applicability.

+The set of built-in XSLT scripts used to resolve dependencies can be dumped using the -x option.